8bit-wraith/cloud-init-pxe/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of netboot.xyz Studio seriously.
+We take the security of Cloud-Init PXE Studio seriously.
 If you have discovered a security vulnerability, please follow these steps:

 ### 1. Do NOT Create a Public Issue